pytorch/pytorch/aten/src/ATen/core/op_registration/README.md

 If you’re just using the custom operator API to add new kernels for existing operators (e.g. the XLA/MSNPU example above), then you’re fine and don’t pay any price.
 If, however, you define a new operator purely using the custom op API, i.e. your operator never shows up in `native_functions.yaml`, then you need to be aware of a few caveats.

 * It will not get a C++ API generated.
 There will not be `Tensor::your_op()` methods or `at::your_op()` functions to call your operator.
 * The API for calling the operator from Python looks a little bit different.
-It needs to be called through `torch.ops.your_op()` instead of `torch.nn.functional`.
+It needs to be called through `torch.ops.your_op()` instead of `torch._C`.
 * Setting up autograd for custom operators is harder.
 You don’t get it automatically but need to use `torch::autograd::Function` to implement autograd.
 Note also that `torch::autograd::Function` does not work together with dispatch, so if you have different kernels for different backends (say CPU and CUDA), you need to manually write if/else statements for that.

 ## Writing custom operators